Ebenezr/clock-me-react/README.md

 ## Project Description

-Clock-me: is is a web application used to keep track of employees and thier clock-in and clock out time and also calculates their salary based on total clocked time
+Clock-me: is is a web application used to keep track of employees and thier clock-in and clock out time and also calculates their salary based on total clocked time.

 ---